Wooden Retaining Walls in Napier: Costs, Consent & Real Rebuild

 Wooden retaining walls are a popular solution for managing sloped land, creating usable outdoor space, and improving property layout.
 In New Zealand, timber retaining walls are commonly used for both landscaping and construction projects.

-In this project, Everyday Contractors built a wooden retaining wall for a property in Napier.
 Below, we explain what timber retaining walls are, how much they cost, how they’re built, and when they’re the right option.

 What is a Wooden Retaining Wall?